 Salads are usually a good choice when it’s hot out, and since we’re currently in the middle of summer (here in the U.S.), 2-3: Salad Niçoise (pronounced nee-swah) might be a good choice for an upcoming meal.
 Plus, it primarily uses readily-available canned/jarred ingredients, which can be helpful for both budgets and pandemic shopping.

 Salade niçoise is a well-known dish (like the last recipe I covered, 14-8: Baked Alaska), and there are many different versions of it out there.
-Even Simply Delicious alludes to the different variations in their blurb above–even what they insist as a “must” (eggs, tuna, olives) seems to be up to interpretation.
+Even Simply Delicious alludes to the different variations in their blurb above– although what they insist as a “must” (eggs, tuna, olives) seems to be up to interpretation.

 Ingredients.
 This salad is already technically pescatarian, but I had some “fish-free tuna” I wanted to try out, so this might be the perfect opportunity to do so.
 I’m also going to swap in capers for the anchovies, to keep that briny taste without the need for actual fish (which is kind of a bummer, I actually really like anchovies).